amroot96/TripCo-Spring2018/sprint3/sprint3.md

 * Save the trip.
 * Allow user to find optimal trip.
 * Reverse the order of the trip.
-* Give the user the option to display what they choose on the itinerary.
 * Clean code.
 * Code Coverage
 * Build a trip from existing information.